 Israeli-Inspired Bliss: Warm Chickpeas with Creamy Tahini Sauce

 Hummus lovers, this one’s for you!
-This simple but nourishing meal of Chickpeas with Tahini Sauce is inspired by one of my favourite cheap and cheerful dinners at Miznon restaurant in Melbourne, Australia.
-A few months ago I was looking for a vegan friendly restaurant for an after-work dinner in Melbourne’s CBD.
-One of my Instagram followers recommended I try Miznon and I’m so glad I did!
-They are a casual, cool Isreali street food restaurant on Melbourne’s iconic Hardware lane, serving up a variety of both vegetarian and omnivorous dishes.
-Most of their veggie meals can be easily made vegan and my favourite of them all is their Hot Chickpeas Pita.
+This simple but nourishing meal of Chickpeas with Tahini Sauce is inspired by one of my favorite cheap and cheerful dinners atĀ MiznonĀ restaurant in Melbourne, Australia.
+A few months ago, I was looking for a vegan-friendly restaurant for an after-work dinner in Melbourne’s CBD.
+One of my Instagram followers recommended I try Miznon, and I’m so glad I did!
+They are a casual, cool Israeli street food restaurant on Melbourne’s iconic Hardware Lane, serving up a variety of both vegetarian and omnivorous dishes.
+Most of their veggie meals can be easily made vegan, and my favorite is their Hot Chickpeas Pita.
+If you’re in the mood for something fresh and crunchy to complement your meal, try their fennel apple salad

-What I love about the dish is that it’s so creamy and rich, but uses the most simple combination of plant-based ingredients.
-It’s loaded with plant-protein from the chickpeas and healthy fats from the tahini.
-Serve it in a pita bread with some wilted greens and you’ve got the perfect vegan lunch or dinner formula!
+What I love about the dish is that it’s so creamy and rich but uses the simplest combination of plant-based ingredients.
+It’s loaded with plant protein from the chickpeas and healthy fats from the tahini.
+Serve it in pita bread with some wilted greens, and you’ve got the perfect vegan lunch or dinner formula!

 What do you need to make Chickpeas with Tahini Sauce?

-I reckon this really is the perfect lunch or dinner for a nutritious, filling vegan wrap that goes beyond your standard hummus and falafel combo.
-As a bonus, not only is this recipe budget friendly and easy to make, but it uses mostly pantry staples and dry goods!
+This is the perfect lunch or dinner for a nutritious, filling vegan wrap that goes beyond your standard hummus and falafel combo.
+As a bonus, this recipe is budget-friendly and easy to make and uses mostly pantry staples and dry goods!
 Here’s what you’ll need to pick up to make it:

 - Canned chickpeas